 For a smoother, more elegant look, flatten each dough ball, then fold the top and bottom into the center in an overlapping pattern, flattening them with the heel of your hand after each fold.
 Fold the dough in half lengthwise and flatten again.
 Roll the flattened dough into a 8-9″ rope.
 Find the seam at one end and open the dough out.
 Curl the rope into a circle, laying the unopened end inside the opened one and lightly push the seam together.
 (This is much easier than it sounds!)

 If the water is boiling, turn off the heat.
 When the bagels are dropped into it, the water should be just below the boiling point.

 Drop the bagel rounds into the just-under-boiling water and let them “cook” for about 20 seconds on each side.
 This poaching activates the yeast and the water additions help the flavors develop and give the bagels their traditional texture and sheen.
 Immediately lift the rounds from the water, using a slotted spoon to drain as much water as possible.

-Place the bagel rounds on an ungreased baking sheet, sprinkle with your topping of choice, and bake for about 20 minutes or until golden brown.
+Place the bagel rounds on the prepared baking sheet, sprinkle with your topping of choice, and bake for about 20 minutes or until golden brown.

 Turn out onto cooling racks and let cool completely before storing.

 To prep the bagels ahead of time, say the night before so you can have warm, fresh bagels at breakfast, just make a few simple changes to the recipe: